Lightbridge-KS/moodleStats/README.md

     measure of the *proportion* of examinees who answered the item correctly.
--   **`Discrimination_Index`** is for **Item Discrimination Index (r)**, a measure of how well an item is able to distinguish between examinees who are knowledgeable and those who are not.
-It is a pairwise *point-biserial correlation* between the score of each questions and total score of the quiz.
+-   **`Discrimination_Index`** is for **Item Discrimination Index (r)**, a pairwise *point-biserial correlation* between the score of each questions and total score of the quiz.

 ``` r